varunjcnayak/varunjcnayak/README.md

 Fullstack developer
 -------------------

-I'm a Data Analyst with 2+ years of working experience and I've been working with Oracle Cloud Services and at leisure mess around with javascript/typescript :: nodejs to backend and reactjs for frontend and nextjs to both.
+I'm a Data Analyst with 2+ years of working experience and I've been working with Oracle Cloud Services and at leisure play around with javascript/typescript :: I use MongoDb and MySql for backend and reactjs/nextjs for frontend.

 *   🌍  I'm based in Mangaluru / India
 *   🖥️  See my portfolio at [My Portifolio](https://portfolio-new-varunjcnayak.vercel.app/)